Kyou-Izumi/discord-owo-selfbot/README.md

 ## Achievements
 ✔ Attempt to solve captcha by using 3rd party captcha-api website

-✔ Solve captcha by DMs selfbot account
+✔ DMs selfbot account to send captcha answer to OwO (user -> selfbot -> OwO)

 ✔ Use Slash Command